-You reference according to APA style by citing the author/authors and year of publication, i.e. the information that you then put in first and second place in your reference list.
-This makes it easy for the readers to know where in the alphabetical reference list they should look for the complete reference to a specific source.
+You reference according to APA style by citing the author/authors and year of publication, i.e. the information you then put in first and second place in your reference list.
+This makes it easy for the readers to know where they should look for the complete reference to a specific source in the alphabetical reference list.

 For the in-text citation, cite only surname(s) and year, even if the reference list entry contains a more specific date.
-For references with no date, use "n.d." (no date).
+Use "n.d." (no date) for references with no date.

 See the table in Basic Styles to view the two different ways to reference with either the whole source in parentheses or the author outside the parentheses.